E-ISSN 3033-179X

 Subscribe to our newsletter in order not to miss any of journal issues.

-© 2025 International Journal of Digital Research | Publisher: Digital Research Lab Blagoevgrad | Registered by Bulgarian and EU legislation with UIC 181324025
+© 2025 International Journal of Digital Research | Publisher: Digital Research Lab Blagoevgrad | Registered by Bulgarian and EU legislation in the Trade Register of the Republic of Bulgaria under Unified Identification Code (Bulstat) number: 181324025.

 Created and optimized by AV Solutions Ltd.